jonathanplacatka/3020-bookstore/README.md

 # Running the Website
 our website requires the browser to be started with a security  flag to run correctly

-**NOTE: ALL CHROME INSTANCES MUST BE CLOSED BEFORE STARTING THE BROWSER THIS WAY!!!** if any window/tabs are open, the flag won't apply
+**NOTE: ALL CHROME INSTANCES MUST BE CLOSED BEFOREHAND!!!**  (if any windows/tabs are open, the flag won't apply)

 ## Windows